 If you have leftovers, refrigerate them in an air-tight container.
 They will keep for days.
 The tortillas do not become soggy, and your family will not realize they’re getting left-overs!

-- 8 oz. cream cheese (or you can substitute plain Greek yogurt)
+- 8 oz. sour cream (or you can substitute plain Greek yogurt)

 - 8 oz. cream cheese, softened